nalajcie/action-codespell/README.md

 - `.codespell_skip` contains one path or pattern per line (paths starting with `./`) which will be skipped during the check.
 - `-codespell_exclude` contains source lines which will not be checked.
+- `.codespell_ignore` contains words which will be ignored by codespell.
+  File must contain 1 word per line.
+Words are case sensitive based on how they are written in the dictionary file.

 ## Example usage